POR CASO DE USO

 Explore additional mobile device management topics:

-The two key elements of mobile device management are an MDM server that resides in a data center and an MDM agent that resides on a mobile device.
+The two key elements of mobile device management are an MDM server that resides in a datacenter and an MDM agent that resides on a mobile device.
 When an IT admin needs to configure a mobile device on a company network, the admin inputs the new policy on the MDM server’s management console.
-The server than pushes the change to the MDM agent, which applies the changed policy to the mobile device via that device’s built-in APIs.
+The server then pushes the change to the MDM agent, which applies the changed policy to the mobile device via that device’s built-in APIs.
 IT departments can also use this MDM server-agent connection to deploy and control apps on managed devices.

-The most important benefit of mobile device management is information security.
+The most important benefit of mobile device management is data security.
 Mobile device management protects company data through device-level policies provided by the device manufacturer or platform provider.
 With the help of these policies, IT administrators can control, secure, and disconnect mobile devices from company networks.
 For example, MDM allows IT to enable device-wide encryption and automatically lock or wipe a device if it is lost or stolen.

 Mobile device management can also facilitate mobile application management by making it easier for IT administrators to deploy, configure, and update mobile apps on company devices or personal employee devices.
 This simplifies IT management of every mobile device with access to an organization’s network.
 Other popular features of MDM include mobile device inventory and tracking, password enforcement, whitelisting and blacklisting certain apps, and data encryption enforcement.

 See how SASE can help you can maintain security with BYOD devices.

 If your employees use laptops, smartphones, tablets, or any other mobile device that has access to your company’s files or data, mobile device management is essential.
 Without MDM in place, a single lost mobile device with access to your network can become a major security issue.
 If this device has access to private customer information (like personal medical information or credit card numbers) you could be facing costly fees and lawsuits related to compliance violations.